MewsSystems/gitbook-channel-manager-api/mews-api.md

 ### Request ARI update

-\[`async`\] This method allows channel manager to request an ARI data update for certain space types and rate plans in addition to the changes automatically sent in the next [Delta](channel-manager-api.md#delta-inventory-update-mode) update.
-The requested data will be sent by Mews asynchronously via push operations of channel manager API.
+\[`async`\] This method allows channel manager to request an ARI data update for certain space types and rate plans in addition to the changes automatically sent in the next [delta](channel-manager-api.md#delta-inventory-update-mode) update.
+The requested data will be sent by Mews asynchronously via push operations of channel manager API in the next delta update.

 #### Request `[PlatformAddress]/api/channelManager/v1/requestAriUpdate`